Praxen

 Running a Praxen analysis takes two inputs: a Worker Remit (the agent's declared policy) and evidence (whatever the agent's code, deployment state, behavioral records, or development/governance docs can provide).
 Praxen produces three output files in ./reports/.

 This page covers the end-to-end run.
 For installing Praxen, see Installation.
 For authoring the Worker Remit, see Writing Worker Remits.
+For the verification model Praxen implements, see Agent Behavior Verification.

 The two inputs